OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

                                               ["T2"])

 Do note that displacement_vector is a two dimensional array.
 In this example it has one value (so [[value]]), but if allowed more columns or more rows, we would get a bit bigger two dimensional array.

+self.parser.get has an optional argument that is useful in parsing grids that have more than one value per column.
+A good example can be found in test/practice-grid.row-width.txt.
+As you can see, if we wanted to select the data for element id 1, we actually want those 15 rows of data.
+So, we invoke ``get'' with a the optional argument, ``row_width''.
+By using row_width, once we find a row that satisfies our constraints, it'll include the remaining (row_width-1) rows in the output.

+It is important to understand how NastranParser works.
+It is a heuristic based parser.
+This means that the developers have built something that correctly identifies most grids that they have thrown at it.
+Since there is no official Nastran output specification, it might not work on your grid.
+This is a known problem without a known solution.

+Another perhaps more pressing problem is that NastranParser uses the data in the grid to help the parsing task.
+This means that if the data changes significantly, you _could_ get different parses.
+While this is not very likely, it is a possibility.
+Currently, if this happens, the hope is that the ``get'' function will break because you'll try to access a column that NastranParser doesn't recognize.
+While this is a real problem, it is not show stopping because most of the time NastranParser will parse the grid correctly regardless and because under most runs, the data doesn't undergo drastic changes.
+One example of a drastic change would be omitting an entire column of values during one execution, and then having values in the next iteration.
+Another example is going from a floating point number to 0.0.
+The problem is that the floating point numbers are long and usually block unnecessary columns from forming.
+But if there is a column of ``0.0'', the parsing problem might think there's an extra column.
+If you are worried about inconsistencies in parsing, you could isolate the particular grid you are parsing and change.

+ - NastranComponent

+We've gone over the parts that make NastranComponent work, but what about NastranComponent itself?
+Eseentially, it just passes off the work to its subparts.
+But there are a few things that you should be aware of in order to take maximum advantage of its utilities.

+ * nastran_maker_hook

+In order to use NastranMaker without actually defining the traits in your subclass, you can implement the function nastran_maker_hook in your subclass.
+This function will be called with one argument, the NastranMaker object.
+It is called after it has processes all the input variables that are visible on traits.
+The function's return is ignored.
+Right after it finishes, NastranMaker writes out the Nastran file which will be run.